PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 with treesitterPlugins; [javascript typescript html css]
 ```

-Treesitter plugins are passed as a list into
+Treesitter plugins are passed as a list to the Treesitter plugin build function
+`nixpkgs.vimPlugins.nvim-treesitter.withPlugins`.

 ```nix
 #src/packages/neovim/web/_dependenciesEnd.nix